 - Appen – Read Appen Review – This company is best known for offering search engine evaluation work, but you can transcribe for them, too.
 No experience needed.

 - BAM!
 Transcription – This company will hire beginners if a skills test is passed.
 The app is not on their site, so you'll have to contact them via their contact form to get info on applying.

-- GoTranscript – No experience needed, just a computer and internet connection.
+- GoTranscript – Open worldwide.
+No experience needed, just a computer and internet connection.
 Website claims most transcribers here only make $150 per month, so this would definitely pay on the lower end and should just be considered extra money.